ShijingWang9962/ShijingWang9962.github.io/index.md

 My research interests span a wide range of fields within machine learning and computer vision, with a focus on areas related to human gaze, including gaze estimation, gaze following, and scanpath prediction.
 I am dedicated to leveraging gaze as a cue to address real-world human-computer interaction problems.

-I enjoy participating in academic discussions and collaborations.
-Currently, I am seeking opportunities for joint Ph.D. supervision through the State-Sponsored Scholarship Program from the China Scholarship Council, which I believe will broaden my international perspective and further enhance my ability to apply gaze-based techniques to human-computer interaction challenges.
+I enjoy engaging in academic discussions and collaborations.
+Currently, I am seeking opportunities for joint Ph.D. supervision through the China Scholarship Council (CSC) National Scholarship for Studying Abroad, which I believe will broaden my international perspective and further enhance my ability to apply gaze-based techniques to human-computer interaction challenges.

 ## Research Interests
 Using computer vision and machine learning techniques to leverage gaze as a cue in addressing human-computer interaction problems.